We had a relaxed, leisurely talk about everything.

 Born 1987 in Niigata Prefecture, Lisa Yamai is the granddaughter of Snow Peak founder Yukio Yamai and the daughter of Chairman and CEO Tohru Yamai.
 Lisa majored in fashion culture at Bunka Fashion Graduate University, and after graduation, worked at a domestic brand for a year.
-She joined Snow Peak in 2012 and launched the apparel business, then served as head of the apparel business division, head of the planning and development division, and vice president before assuming her current role in March 2020.
-She recently published a book called Fieldwork.
+She joined Snow Peak in 2012 and launched the apparel business, then served as head of the apparel business division, head of the planning and development division, vice president, and then represented from March 2020 to September 2022.
+She published a book called Fieldwork.

 Born 1961 in Tokyo, Seiko Ito is an author and creator who works in a spectrum of expressive genres including literature, film, stage, music, and online platforms.
 His latest publication is the book The Medicine called ‘LOVE’.